ntap-johanneswagner/tridenttraining/Part1.md

 In this scenario, you will create two StorageClasses, discovery their capabilities, create PVCs and do some basic troubleshooting.
 ## 1. Backends and StorageClasses
 You are using NetApp Astra Trident as the CSI driver in this lab.
 It is running in the namespace *trident*.
-One backend in this environment are allready created.
+One backend in this environment are already created.
 Take a brief moment to review them:

 ```console
 kubectl get tbe -n trident